nologic/blog/_posts/2016-08-23-lost-touch.md

 ## TL;DR;

 iPhones are relatively small devices and, to provide a smooth user experience, Apple has to be really careful with task scheduling.
 Prioritized task queues are used for this.
-The queueing system is nicely explained in the [Run, RunLoop, Run](http://bou.io/RunRunLoopRun.html) blog post.
-I had this missing touch problem to solve, I've done a lot of debugging only to realize that the events were being ignored because the device was busy animating the fading circles.
-I use those circles to show where the clicks have occurred.
+The queuing system is nicely explained in the [Run, RunLoop, Run](http://bou.io/RunRunLoopRun.html) blog post by Nicolas Bouilleaud.

+I had this missing touch problem to solve.
+After doing a lot of debugging and scripting, I eventually realize that the events were being ignored because the device was busy animating the fading circles.
+These circles are used by CHAOTICMARCH to show where the clicks have occurred.
+This theory was was validated by reordering drawing and clicking events.

 In the process of analyzing and debugging, I built a sniffer for mach ports [1].
 Then I found a mild bug in the simulate touch library that could be used to crash `backboardd` which will cause `SpringBoard` to restart.

+The rest of this write up is about how I collected the mach messages and analyzed to confirm that the IPC mechanism is working as expected.

 ## Where is the touch?
 It's important to note that the quick solution mentioned in TL;DR; was very not obvious to me.
 So, the first thing I did was to start reversing the `libsimulatetouch` library.
 My hope was that the more I learn about the library internals the more I will understand its properties.
 The source is in the [iolate/SimulateTouch](https://github.com/iolate/SimulateTouch) repository.